stratika/GPULlama3.java/README.md

 ## Running `llama-tornado`

-To execute Llama3 models with TornadoVM on GPUs use the `llama-tornado` script with the `--gpu` flag.
+To execute Llama3, or Mistral models with TornadoVM on GPUs use the `llama-tornado` script with the `--gpu` flag.

 ### Usage Examples